WilliamEchols/nixos/README.md

 └── orgfiles-repo
 ```

 In this setup, `files` contains misc/regular files, `nixos` contains this github repo, and `orgfiles` contains the expected path for emacs org files.

+# Emacs

+Uses elisp to configure `emacs-config.el`, loaded into `emacs.nix`.
+Also uses `emacs-banner.txt` as ASCII dashboard art.
+Before updating the NixOS config, eval-buffer can be used to test an updated config.

+# Hyprland (display manager)

+Hyprland is used as a tiling window manager.
+Ensure your monitor is defined in `hyprland.conf`, including relative position as well as scaling for best results.

+After running `nixtest`/`nixit`, hyprland can be reloaded using `hyprctl reload`.